Pawventures

 2. Travel Insurance with Pet Coverage Add-On

-Many human travel insurance policies now offer pet-related coverage as an add-on or included benefit.
+Many human travel insurance policies now include pet-related coverage as a standard benefit or optional add-on.
 This does not cover veterinary care but instead covers travel disruptions caused by or affecting your pet.

 What it covers: